Piper Cooks

 This is my go-to recipe and method for making meatballs.
 This is how I make meatballs every time, just switching out flavors to match my dish.

-Mix 1 pound ground meat with 1 teaspoon salt, ½ teaspoon pepper, 1 egg, and ½ cup bread crumbs.
+Mix 1 pound of ground meat with 1 teaspoon of kosher salt, ½ a teaspoon ground black pepper, 1 large egg, and ½ cup of bread crumbs.

-Add in your spice and flavor boosters.
+Add in the spices and flavor boosters.
 For this recipe, it's the Worcestershire sauce, garlic powder, and green onions.

 Mix just until combined.

-Use a 1 ½ tablespoon cookie scoop to portion the meatballs.
-Place on the baking sheet.
+Use a 1 ½ tablespoon cookie scoop to portion the meatballs evenly and then roll them between your hands to round them out.
+Place the rolled meatballs on the prepared baking sheet.

-Bake for 20 minutes.
-(Bake longer for larger meatballs).
+Bake the meatballs for 20 minutes.
+Bake longer for larger meatballs.

 While the meatballs are baking, make the sauce and whatever sides you're having.
 For example, you could boil potatoes, make rice, etc.

 To make the sauce, heat a large skillet over medium heat.
-I use my favorite cast iron pan because I use it almost every time I cook!
+I use my favorite cast iron pan but you can use a stainless steel pan or nonstick pan if you prefer!

-Start off with frying your onions.
+Add a tablespoon of oil to the hot pan and start off with frying your onions.
 I like them softened with a bit of color on them and that takes about 8 minutes or so.
 Cook them to your preference and then add the garlic and ginger.
-Cook while stirring for about 30 seconds or so.
+Cook while stirring for about a minute.

 cranberry meatballs on potatoes in a bowl